SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

+Second, to demonstrate the superiority of our objective methodology over traditional approaches, we compared it against several alternative evaluation methods.
+We randomly selected 1,000 pairs of review reports from RQ2, where each pair containing two distinct reviews for the same PR, and asked three human experts to choose the better report in each pair.
+We then tasked the following automated methods (both using Gemini-2.5-Flash) to perform the same comparison: 1) \textit{LLM-Hit-Judge} (ours), our proposed method, which prefers the report that achieves more ``Hits'' on ground-truth \cas{} with fewer false positives.
+2) \textit{LLM-Score-Judge}, a traditional approach where the LLM assigns a holistic quality score (1-10) to each report, with the higher-scoring report being preferred. \note{MV1, AQ2: }\add{3) \textit{Bleu}~\cite{BLEU} and \textit{Rouge-L}~\cite{rouge}, traditional text similarity metrics that compare the generated review report against the ground-truth review discussion text, with the report achieving a higher score being preferred.}

+As shown in Figure~\ref{fig:heatmap_combined}c, \textit{LLM-Hit-Judge} achieved substantial agreement with human preferences, with Cohen's Kappa scores ranging from 52.8 to 62.0.
+This level of agreement is on par with the inter-human agreement (Kappa range: 56.3 to 62.6).
+In contrast, the baseline \textit{LLM-Score-Judge} showed significantly lower agreement with humans (Kappa range: 31.0 to 44.9), highlighting the unreliability of subjective scoring. \note{MV1, AQ2: }\add{Most notably, the traditional text similarity metrics performed drastically worse. \textit{BLEU} achieved Kappa scores ranging from only -35 to -41 with human preferences, indicating agreement even worse than chance.
+This result validates that our objective, change-action-based evaluation aligns more closely with expert human judgment.}

-Ultimately, both Gemini-2.5-Pro and Gemini-2.5-Flash demonstrated commendable and similar agreement levels with human evaluators, particularly for the primary ``Hit'' metric.
-Given this comparable performance, and considering that a full \swrbench{} evaluation (evaluating all 1000 PRs) costs approximately \$1.57 using Gemini-2.5-Flash, we select it for subsequent experiments due to its balance of strong performance and cost-effectiveness.
+Ultimately, Gemini-2.5-Pro, Gemini-2.5-Flash and Majority-Voting demonstrated commendable and similar agreement levels with human evaluators, particularly for the primary ``Hit'' metric.
+Given that Gemini-2.5-Flash demonstrated strong, reliable performance comparable to Gemini-2.5-Pro at a significantly lower cost (approx. \$1.57 for a full SWR-Bench evaluation), we selected it for all subsequent experiments.

-\mybox{Conclusion 1}{The objective LLM-as-Judge methodology that leveraging objective ``Hit'' metrics, demonstrates a high degree of accuracy and reliability for evaluating the quality of code review reports, closely aligning with human expert judgment.}
+\mybox{Conclusion 1}{Our objective, change-action-based evaluation methodology is highly reliable, stable across different LLM judges (with or without majority voting), and demonstrates superior alignment with human expert judgment compared to both traditional subjective scoring methods and text similarity metrics.}